Complete Guide to a Day Pass at Carambola Beach Club, St. Kitts

-Work or Play?
-At the Carambola Beach Club on the island of St. Kitts.
+With a day pass to the Carambola Beach Resort on the island of St. Kitts.
 I was able to do both.
 Plus, there was little risk of getting my beach bag snatched (more on that later).

 Why Get a Carambola Beach Club St. Kitts Day Pass